-The 5 Top 100 U.S. Climbs in the Northwest are spread far apart - Mission Ridge is 268 miles from #51 Hurricane Ridge and 183 miles from #100 Mt.
-Spokane, the 2 Top 100's closest to it.
-This climb starts in the small Washington town of Wenatchee (population ~35,000) and ends at the Mission Ridge Ski & Board Resort 11 miles up Squilchuck Rd.
+The 5 Top 100 U.S. Climbs in the Northwest are spread far apart -- Mission Ridge is 268 miles from #51 Hurricane Ridge, and 183 miles from #100 Mt.
+Spokane, the two Top 100's closest to it.
+This climb starts in the small Washington town of Wenatchee and ends at the Mission Ridge Ski & Board Resort 11 miles up Squilchuck Road.

-We begin this one smack dab in the middle of Washington in the sizeable (35,000) town of Wenatchee which is known as the “Apple Capital of the World” - and, sure enough, the lower portion of this climb travels through apple and pear orchards.
-In spite of the moderate average temperatures during the summer, the Wenatchee area can be very hot (over 100 degrees for our climb in August), so be prepared for that (although the temperature will be 10-20 degrees cooler at the top of the climb).
+We begin this one smack dab in the middle of Washington in the town of Wenatchee, which is known as the “Apple Capital of the World” and, sure enough, the lower portion of this climb travels through apple and pear orchards.
+In spite of the moderate average temperatures during the summer, the Wenatchee area can be very hot (over 100 degrees for our climb in August), so be prepared for that -- although the temperature will be 10-20 degrees cooler at the top of the climb.

-Our first 2 miles include some scenic travel through apple and pear orchards, then another 4-5 miles of generally unspectacular scenery up to the turn onto Mission Ridge Road at mile 7 where the real scenic, and difficult, part of this climb begins.
-The final 4 miles of the climb after turning onto Mission Ridge Road are at 8.2% (versus 5.6% for the first 7 miles).
-We enter Okanogan-Wenatchee National Forest at mile 8 and have great views back towards Wenatchee to the north along the several switchbacks towards the top.
-We enter an alpine setting that surrounds us with trees and gives a little shade from mile 7 to the ski resort at the finish.
+Our first two miles include some scenic travel through apple and pear orchards, then another four to five miles of generally unspectacular scenery up to the turn onto Mission Ridge Road at mile seven, where the real scenic -- and difficult -- part of this climb begins.
+The final four miles of the climb after turning onto Mission Ridge Road are at 8.2% (versus 5.6% for the first seven miles).
+We enter Okanogan-Wenatchee National Forest at mile eight and have great views back towards Wenatchee to the north along the several switchbacks towards the top.
+We enter an alpine setting that surrounds us with trees and gives a little shade from mile seven to the ski resort at the finish.